DuskSystems/wayfind/README.md

 This can result in some matches which may be unexpected, but in practice it works well for real-world usage.

+## Restrictions

+Templates are restricted in the following ways to limit worst-case search performance:

+- Only one parameter per segment: `/files/<name>.<ext>` is not allowed.
+- Parameters must have separators: `/archive/<year><month>` is not allowed.
+- Only one wildcard per template (excluding end wildcards): `/<*group>/image/<*image>/delete` is not allowed.

 ## Performance

-`wayfind` is fast, and appears to be competitive against other top performers in all benchmarks we currently run.
+`wayfind` is fast, and competitive with other top performers in the benchmarks we run.

 See [BENCHMARKING.md](BENCHMARKING.md) for the results.